zhengjul/RAWR/RAWR-tutorial.md

 ### Software Install

 RAWR has a GUI interface tested to work on Linux, Apple OSX, and Windows.
-Before running RAWR, please make sure you have set `python` to link to Python3.
+Before running RAWR, please make sure you have Python3 and pip installed, and that by default, your command terminal has linked `python` to call Python3.
 We have last checked on Python 3.8 that the following python dependencies are compatible:
 ```
 pip install ete3==3.1.2
 pip install PyQt5==5.11.3